JC01111/Leetcode/README.md

-## Leetcode problem I solved by topics with explanations.
+## Leetcode problems I solved by topics with explanations.

 <!--
 Template